hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/138_the_work_before_us.md

 strength in the nerves, iron muscles and nerves of steel, not softening namby-pamby ideas.
 Avoid all these.
 Avoid all mystery.
 There is no mystery in religion.
-Is there any mystery in the Vedanta, or in the Vedas, or in the Samhitâs, or in the Puranas?
+Is there any mystery in the Vedanta, or in the Vedas, or in the Samhitās, or in the Puranas?
 What secret societies did the sages of yore establish to preach their religion?
 What sleight-of-hand tricks are there recorded as used by them to bring their grand truths to humanity?
 Mystery mongering and superstition are always